 - Official observer status for EARA at the EU National Competent Authorities meetings to review EU Directive 2010/63.

-- EARA Twitter feeds in 11 different European countries as well as regular posts on Facebook and LinkedIn.
+- EARA Twitter feeds in 18 different European countries as well as regular posts on LinkedIn, Instagram, Facebook and YouTube.

 “EARA has come a long way in a short time, but there is still much more to do and our core objectives for the next five years will help us stay on track to raise awareness of the important work being done in the life sciences across Europe.”